kaliban2056/kaliban2056.github.io/content/posts/overthewire-bandit-7-8.md

 # Theory

-To solve this level and move one we just need to use one command, the `grep` command scan search
+To solve this level and move on we just need to use one command, the `grep` command scan search

 # Solution